-This page is about research and news articles I found interesting, different and useful and that I hope you will too.
+This page is about YOU.
+It contains downloadable PDF on self help I found interesting, different and useful and that I hope you will too.

-Every week I will give a link or attach a PDF, sometimes it will be about Counselling other times about Psychology.
+From time to time I will give a link or attach a PDF, sometimes it will be about Counselling other times about Psychology.
 My Aim is to expand on topics currently in the news or affecting society now.
-I an sure you will find those papers interesting, challenging and constructive.
+I am sure you will find those papers interesting, challenging and constructive.
 So keep a look out...

 In the hope of seeing you often, have a good read.